 What do you do at Greenstreet Berman Ltd?

-As Managing Consultant my role involves a wide spread of activity.
+As Director my role involves a wide spread of activity.
 As well as delivering technical work across Greenstreet Berman’s wide range of services I also have a particular role in looking after aspects of the business, management and development of staff and the development of future work opportunities.

 What are your professional interests?

 I specialise in the integration of Human Factors into complex system design and assurance work such as safety case development or facility design.
 Human Factors has come a long way over recent years within many industries in being an accepted and better-understood discipline with a definite contribution to make.
 However, it is often still overlooked or given insufficient attention.
 I am keen to address this wherever I can, by focusing on understanding and communicating what benefits the application of the discipline can bring.
 I have experience in many industries, in particular nuclear and I am always keen to see where good practice from one area can be brought to bear elsewhere.
 In approaching Human Factors as a discipline I am particularly keen to apply it not just as a means of addressing regulatory concerns but also as a genuine agent for positive change.
 Too frequently Human Factors is applied only to the basic aspects of work activity that can be changed easily and cheaply.
 The challenge for me and for the discipline as a whole is to obtain a more integrated and involved approach that clearly demonstrates its benefits.

 What do you do in your spare time?